Center-outward Rank- and Sign-based VARMA Portmanteau Tests: Chitturi, Hosking, and Li--McLeod revisited: Numerical assessment of finite-sample performance and resistance to outliers

-The rejection rates under the null hypothesis of an unspecified VARMA(1,1) model are shown in Figure~\ref{plot.Size} for the spherical Gaussian, the mixture of three Gaussians \eqref{Eq.
-Mixture}, and the skew-$t_3$ densities.
-Irrespective of the innovation density, the rejection rates of the rank-based tests tend to decrease as $m$ increases.
-As a function of $m$, however, the decrease depends on the scores and the actual innovation.
-It appears, for instance, that the van der Waerden test meets the nominal $\alpha$-level constraint for $m\approx 8$ under all three innovation densities, while the Spearman test requires $m$ to be as large as 15 or 20.
-In that respect, van der Waerden is ``more parsimonious'' than Spearman, and the sign test is particularly ``greedy.''
-As for the traditional pseudo-Gaussian test, it does meet the nominal level constraint for $m$ as small as $m=5$.
-A ``small $m$'' validity is important, as it reflects in the degrees of freedom of chi-square critical values, hence has a major impact on power: in Figure~\ref{plot.Power} below, all powers are decreasing with $m$.
+The rejection frequencies under the null hypothesis of an unspeci- fied~VARMA(1,1) model are shown in Figure~\ref{plot.Size} for the spherical Gaussian, the mixture of three Gaussians \eqref{Eq.
+Mixture}, and the skew-$t_3$ innovation densities.
+The dotted horizontal lines provide the $5\%$ critical band outside which the empirical size of a test is significantly different from the nominal level $\alpha =5\%$.

+Irrespective of the innovation density, rejection rates (for fixed $n$) tend to decrease as $m$ increases.
+As a function of $m$, the decrease depends on the scores and the actual innovation.
+It appears, for instance, that the van der Waerden test meets the nominal $\alpha$-level constraint for $m\approx 8$ under all three innovation densities, while the Spearman test requires $m$ to be as large as 10 (under the mixture of Gaussians or the Skew-$t_3$) or even~14 (under the spherical Gaussian) for not exhibiting significant over-rejection.
+In that respect, van der Waerden is ``more $m$-parsimonious'' than Spearman, and the sign test is particularly ``greedy'' (never meeting the nominal $5\%$ size requirement for $m$ between 5 and 25 in the mixture case).
+As for Hosking's traditional pseudo-Gaussian test, it is meeting the nominal level constraint for $m$ as small as~$5$.